ibm-cloud-docs/containers/vpc_network_policy.md

 ### Creating ACLs in the console
 {: #acls_ui}

-Use the {{site.data.keyword.cloud_notm}} VPC console to create an ACL for each subnet that your cluster is attached to.
+For each subnet that your cluster is attached to, use the {{site.data.keyword.cloud_notm}} VPC console to create a custom ACL with rules that limit inbound and outbound network traffic to only communication that is necessary for the cluster to function.
-{: shortdec}
+{: shortdesc}

 1. Multizone clusters only: In the [Subnets for VPC dashboard](https://cloud.ibm.com/vpc-ext/network/subnets){: external}, note the **IP Range** of each subnet that your cluster is attached to.
 2. In the [Access control lists for VPC dashboard](https://cloud.ibm.com/vpc-ext/network/acl){: external}, click **New access control list**.